Skip to main content

 Deploy the sample

-You can deploy this toolkit as a service and invokeget_weather() from Studio or the CLI.
+You can run this toolkit locally with meshagent room connect, deploy it as a service, and invoke get_weather() from Studio or the CLI.

 Step 1: Package and deploy the room service